Velovatik/SummerPractice2022/README.md

 ## Tasks

--[X] Created KOS image for GPIO which have rapidjson library to deserialize json -[X] Engine correctly work
+- [X] Created KOS image for GPIO which have rapidjson library to deserialize json
+- [X] Engine correctly work
--[X] NN have 91% chance to recognize objects
+- [X] NN have 91% chance to recognize objects
--[X] Client application
+- [X] Client application
--[X] ML for build trajectories and angles, sending commands by TCP -[] TCP on KOS
+- [X] ML for build trajectories and angles, sending commands by TCP
+- [] TCP on KOS
--[] Acceptable design
+- [] Acceptable design